lf-lang/lf-lang.github.io/README.md

 - All packages use [debug](https://www.npmjs.com/package/debug) - which means you can do `env DEBUG="*" yarn test` to get verbose logs

-Working on this repo is done by running `yarn start` -- this starts up the website on port `8000` and creates a builder worker for every package in the repo, so if you make a change outside of the site it will compile and lint etc.
+Working on this repo is done by running `yarn start` -- this starts up the website on port `8000` and creates a builder worker for every package in the repo, so if you make a change outside of the site it will compile.

-Some useful things to be aware of:

-- All packages have: `yarn build` and `yarn test`
-- All packages use [debug](https://www.npmjs.com/package/debug) - which means you can do `env DEBUG="*" yarn test` to get verbose logs

 ## Deployment